oleeskild/obsidian-digital-garden/README.md

 ![new-note-demo](https://raw.githubusercontent.com/oleeskild/obsidian-digital-garden/main/img/new-note-demo.gif)

-## Commands

-**Digital Garden: Publish Single Note** command will publish the currently active note, and only this.

-**Digital Garden: Publish Multiple Notes** command will publish all notes in your vault that have the dg-publish setting set to true that are unpublished or have changed since last publication.
-It will also delete any notes that are no longer in your vault.
-Depending on the number of notes, this may take a while.
-You can watch the progress of publication in the bottom right statusbar.

-**Copy Garden URL**: This command will copy the URL of the currently active note to your clipboard

-**Open Publication Center**: This command behaves the same as the ribbon icon.
-It will open the publication center where you can view a list what files are published, changed, deleted and not yet published.

 ## Modifying the template/site
 The code for the website is available in the repo you created in step 3, and this is yours to modify however you want.
 If you know some css I encourage you to change the default styling to make the site your own.
 Please modify the custom-style.scss when doing so to avoid future conflict when updating the template.
 Netlify should automatically update your site when you make changes to the code.